NicolaGernone/prueba_python/preguntas python.md

     - Code Example: Conditional execution within a Python module based on the `__name__` variable.
     - Testing: Running a Python script should execute the code within the `__main__` block when the script is run directly.

-These answers, code examples, and testing scenarios cover various fundamental aspects of Python programming.
-Let's continue with Django-related questions next.

 ### Django Questions with Answers and Code Examples (continued):